-Reynisfjara black sand beach on the South Coast of Iceland is one of the most famous black sand beaches.
+The Reynisfjara black sand beach on Iceland’s South Coast is one of the world’s most famous black sand beaches.

-Located next to the sleepy fishing village of Vik, the unique-looking beach was formed over millennia by fierce waves pulverizing the volcanic coastline.
+Located next to the sleepy fishing village of Vik, this unique-looking beach was formed over thousands of years by powerful waves crashing against the volcanic coastline.

-In addition to its distinctive color, the beach is famous for the amazing basalt columns at one end and the rock formation offshore.
+In addition to its distinctive color, the beach is famous for its amazing basalt columns at one end and the rock formation offshore.

 This nearby iceberg-dotted beach is a major attraction as well.

-Gullfoss was named due to the color of its waters that shimmer seductively in the sun.
+Gullfoss was named after the color of its golden waters, that shimmer seductively in the sun.

-The sheer size and scale of Gulfoss only become apparent the nearer you approach.
-Once you reach the cliff edge, you’ll find that the coursing cascades and the enormous falls have the highest volume in Europe.
+As you approach the waterfall, its enormity and sheer size become apparent.
+Once you reach the cliff edge, you’ll find that the coursing cascades and enormous falls, which have the highest volume of water in Europe.

 Lying almost at right angles to one another, the two sets of falls make for an epic sight.
-And its gushing road provides the perfect soundtrack to the dramatic surrounding.
+And the gushing roar of the water adds to the epic beauty of the surroundings.